 As we can see, the display features above are the same in both TVs.
 On top of all these, the TVs have the same Panel bit depth of 10 bits (or 8 bits + frame rate control).
 The 10 bits depth gives out a maximum of 30 color quality.

-As of the frame rate control, this allows the screen’s pixels, in which case the 3840 x 2160, to show more tones than what they were made for.
-This means you have an unlimited number of things that you can watch at a good quality Tv.
+As for the frame rate control, this allows the screen’s pixels, in which case the 3840 x 2160, to show more tones than what they were made for.
+This means you have an unlimited number of things that you can watch on a good quality Tv.
 Here is another one that you should check out.
 Floor Standing Speakers With Subwoofer.

 However, there are some differences in the display specifications.
 Despite having the same panel bit depth, these TVs have a different Panel Type.